IF INTERESTED IN SERVING AT THE POLLS

 - $90.00 for the day

-The Inspector is in charge of the polling place and assumes the following duties, including, but not limited to:
+The Inspector is in charge of the polling place and has the following duties:

 - Serve on Election Day from 6:00 a.m. until about 9:30 p.m.

 - Attend a mandatory Election Officer training class before each election.

 - Pick up and verify supplies and election equipment on the Monday before the election.

 - Assign the clerks’ board duties and arrange meal times.